ewaehner/cprg-218-lab-2-recipe/recipes.md

 3. In a mixing bowl, combine tomatoes, red onion, garlic, olive oil, and balsamic vinegar.
 4. Season with salt and pepper to taste.
 5. Top each toasted baguette slice with the tomato mixture.
+6. Make it again because bread is great.

 ## Entrees
 ### Spaghetti and Meatballs